yukshimizu/managing-certificate-lifecycle-acme/README.md

    - Name: `le_account_key`
    - Organization: `Default`
    - Credential Type: `Letsencrypt Account Key`
-   - Hashicorp Vault Token: your Account Key
+   - Letsencrypt Private Key: your Account Key
 4. Click `Save credential` button.

 NOTE: When creating a certificate first, you will also generate an ACME account key as a file.
 In order to input this key field, copy the content of the above key file **base64 encoded**.